 On This Page:

-UMass Amherst Information Technologies (UMass Amherst IT) provides departments, faculty, and staff with a convenient, no cost way to destroy and dispose of hard drives, backup tapes, and other magnetic media that contain sensitive or confidential information.
-This service is designed to help University departments comply with state and federal laws (e.g., FERPA, HIPPA) and University policies.
+The UMass Amherst Office of Waste Management provides departments, faculty, and staff with a convenient, no cost way to destroy and dispose of computers, hard drives, backup tapes, and other electronic and magnetic storage media that contain sensitive or confidential information.
+This service is designed to help University departments comply with state and federal laws (e.g., FERPA, HIPAA) and University policies.

 Using this service, departments, faculty, and staff:

-- Get a free and convenient way to destroy and dispose of hard drives, backup tapes, and other magnetic media.
+- Get a free and convenient way to destroy and dispose of hard drives, backup tapes, and other electronic and magnetic storage media.